 – an interview with professional real estate photographer Matthew Stallone from Stallone Media

 I’ve got to know Matthew’s work browsing one of real estate agent’s Instagram account.
-He caught my attention when I saw his post educating his followers on consequences when some agents just let go and take their photos themselves.
+He caught my attention when I saw his post educating his followers on consequences of bad real estate photography.
 It made me think what quality marketing means and how it changes everything.
 He’s one of the best listing photographers in GTA working with big agents.
-And he was very open to my idea of talking about real estate photography and… a bit about staging.
+And he was very open to my idea of talking about what to expect from professional real estate photographer in Toronto and… a bit about staging.

 Here’s what you can expect: